 Anthony's murder/suicide gave me the idea that addiction is not really a medical or psychiatric problem, but rather the embodiment of Evil.
 Evil as an invisible but real entity.
 An enormously intelligent and sophisticated being, who waits patiently for us.
 Who knows us perfectly, and where we're most vulnerable.
 Making us miserable or dead is for Evil a sport, an amusement.
 Something to break the monotony of eternity.

-Three months after I handed Gerrard my letter of resignation—which by the way he eagerly accepted—I heard that Miriam had died.
+Three months after I handed Gerrard my letter of resignation—which by the way he eagerly accepted—I heard Miriam had died.
 Massive brain tumor.

 Mary, one of the techs, said the service would be at Saints Peter and Paul day after tomorrow.
-She told me that after I left the rehab for good, things with Miriam had gotten worse and worse.
+She told me, after I left the rehab for good, things with Miriam had gotten worse and worse.
 "It was awful," she said.
 "Miriam's face got round and swollen, she'd gained a lot of weight, you would never have recognized her.
 They'd given her steroids to ward off infection after the surgery to remove at least part of the huge tumor.
 Afterward most of her hair fell out, and what was left she'd dyed blonde.
 She couldn't speak coherently.
 She carried a tablet around and scrawled unintelligible words.
 Her gestures and facial expressions were violently exaggerated."

 "At the Christmas party she accused Gerrard of giving her a Recovery Center employee telephone list with incorrect numbers, which she claimed he'd done deliberately, because obviously he didn't want her talking to her friends anymore.
 Why?
 Because he didn't want her spreading malicious gossip about him.
 Naturally, he denied it.
 Miriam went ballistic.
 She shrieked and screamed and pounded the table with her fists.
 Gerrard just stood there, paralyzed.
 He didn't know what to do."